-The compressor for air blasting shall have a minimum capacity of 14.2 m3/min-or 500 cfm.
+The compressor for air blasting shall have a minimum capacity of 14.2 m/min.
 The compressed air shall be free from oil and other contaminants according to ASTM D4285.

 203.06.01.02 Fog Misting Equipment

 Fog misting equipment for the curing of shotcrete shall be according to OPSS 904.